Freenove/Freenove_Ultimate_Starter_Kit_for_Raspberry_Pi/docs/source/fnk0020/codes/python-lang/Matrix Keypad.rst

     :lines: 20-23
     :dedent:

-The Keypad Library used for the RPi is “transplanted” from the Arduino Keypad Library.
+The Keypad Library used for the RPi is "transplanted" from the Arduino Keypad Library.
 The source files is written by language C++ and translated into Python can be obtained by visiting http://playground.arduino.cc/Code/Keypad.
-As for the “transplanted” function library, the function and method of all classes, functions, variables, etc. are the same as the original library.
+As for the "transplanted" function library, the function and method of all classes, functions, variables, etc. are the same as the original library.
 Partial contents of the Keypad Library are described below:

-.. c:function:: class Keypad
+.. py:function:: class Keypad

     **def __init__** (self,usrKeyMap,row_Pins,col_Pins,num_Rows,num_Cols):